Bartlesville Radio » News » CITY MATTERS 6-12-23

 Lauritsen also announced that Adams Golf Course will soon be off city water when it comes to watering the greens and fairways.
 A new pump should arrive this week to draw the water from the ponds.

-New Police Chief Kevin Ikleberry was next and said some of his first tasks as chief is to complete a pair of goals set by former chief Tracy Roles which is to begin using the Tri County Strategy Center as the new BPD Substation and continue pursuing peace officer training classes at Tri County Tech and bring police training to Bartlesville.
+New Police Chief Kevin Ickleberry was next and said some of his first tasks as chief is to complete a pair of goals set by former chief Tracy Roles which is to begin using the Tri County Strategy Center as the new BPD Substation and continue pursuing peace officer training classes at Tri County Tech and bring police training to Bartlesville.

 City Engineer Michah Seimers listed numerous projects underway and to talk about the city's decision to dedicate most of the funds from a G.O. bond election tentatively set for October to go for sixing city streets.